-Migrating from ECDSA to JWT Auth Token
+Migrating from ECDSA to OAuth2

 A guide for existing customers that want to migrate from ECDSA to JWT Auth Token authentication.